 Upon receiving RTP media packets the participating MCPTT function:

-1. shall immediately forward the RTP media packet to the controlling MCPTT function if the RTP packet is from an MCPTT client; and
+1. shall immediately forward the RTP media packet to the controlling MCPTT function if the RTP packet is from an MCPTT client, after determining the corresponding session based on the SSRC for RTP media packets received over a simultaneous session; and

 2. if an MBMS subchannel is not used for a conversation in the session the RTP media packets are associated with, shall immediately forward the RTP media packets to the MCPTT client if the RTP packet is from the controlling MCPTT function or the non-controlling MCPTT function.